Answer Formatting

 Default Formatting

-You can set the default formatting preferences by going Settings > Calculator > Answer Formatting or customize an individual line's formatting through the contextual menu (control-click on the answer), or with the Format menu.
+You can set the default formatting preferences by going Settings > Calculator > Number Formatting or customize an individual line's formatting through the contextual menu (control-click on the answer), or with the Format menu.

 If you manually set formatting options on a line, it will no longer "sync" with the default formatting options.
 You can reset a line's formatting to match & sync with the defaults by goingFormat > Reset to Defaults